 One thing I really like is that they extended the lugs on the tread right up on to the toe cap.
 This means the boot is ready for some serious uphill climbing or pushing through any conditions.

-How to Choose the Best Hiking Shoes for Women
+How to Choose Women’s Hiking Shoes – Buyers Guide

 Do you want waterproof hiking shoes or not?
 By and large waterproof features are only helpful on full size hiking boots.
 If you’re looking for a trail running shoe or low cut hiking shoe, consider avoiding the waterproof features.